EVS-GIS/woodcam-rm/README.md

 docker-compose up -d

 # Create database
-docker-compose exec app flask init-db # Only the first time to seed the first data docker-compose exec app flask db upgrade # At each woodcamrm version upgrade
+docker-compose exec app flask db upgrade # At each woodcamrm version upgrade docker-compose exec app flask seed-db # Only the first time to seed the default user and the tables

 # Restart services
 docker-compose restart